practicalnursing/practicalnursing.github.io/docs/Courses/Semester 1/PN1225 - Gerontological Nursing/Objective 1/Aging trends and societal views on aging.md

 Some examples include:
 - Assuming older people are not capable of speaking for themselves
+- Assuming older people will 'lose their minds' or their memory
-- Believing that older people are 'too old' or not able to handle 'aggressive' treatments of disease like cancer or undergoing dialysis for kidne
+- Believing that older people are 'too old' or not able to handle 'aggressive' treatments of disease like cancer or undergoing dialysis
+- Family refrains from allowing experimental treatment because its 'too late anyways'